-I am an experienced and qualified counsellor, psychotherapist and life coach with specialist training in working with individuals, couples (heterosexual and same sex), young people (ages 11-18) and families (two or more people from different generations).
-I am a licensed Relate Practitioner and a member of the BACP (British Association for Counselling and Psychotherapy).
+I am an experienced and qualified counsellor, psychotherapist and life coach with specialist training in working with individuals, couples (heterosexual, same sex and non-binary), young people (ages 11-18) and families (two or more people from different generations).
+I am a Relate qualified practitioner and accredited member of the BACP (British Association for Counselling and Psychotherapy).
 I am a member of BICA (British Infertility Counselling Association) and am a registered NHS provider.

 In both therapy and coaching I believe the relationship between therapist/coach and client to be the most important thing.
 I will listen to you openly, without judgement and with warmth and acceptance.
 I believe that being down to earth, friendly and flexible is key to establishing a good relationship and that it is through good relationships that change occurs most naturally and effectively.